 Selecting a group and making it active

-Here, the blue group named “Door” is active in the layers panel so it is editable in the group effects panels.
+Here, the blue group named “Door” is active in the layers panel so it is editable in the group effects panel.

 To make a group active, you can either:

-- Select it in the layer list (all its shapes will also be selected then);
+- Click on it in the layer list ;

 - Or select a shape it contains, either in the layer list or the work area.